 Related: How to Screen Tenants like a Boss

-This is by no means a complete list of websites you can use, if we’ve missed your favourite please feel free to share in the comments section below!
+This is by no means a complete list of websites you can use if we’ve missed your favorite please feel free to share in the comments section below!

 Winter for many reasons can take a toll on a property and some of the most important preparations need be made around a home if you want it to weather the winter months.
 Here are our key maintenance tasks to complete on your rental property this winter.